karelbemelmans/d7-docker-v1/README.md

 This project has 2 goals:

+  - Use Docker to build a deployable container [DONE]
   - Use Docker for local development
-  - Use Docker to build a deployable container

 Currently I'm working on the first one, the second one will come when the first one is done.